 Questions Responses provided / Observations 1.
 Please confirm whether all proposed structural rehabilitation activities for this dam are limited to dam compound only or any activities are proposed beyond dam complex like catchment area treatment plan, stabilization of reservoir rim area, slope stabilization, de-silting etc.?
-Please specify if any possibility of local community interference exists during the implementation of rehabilitation measures; including stakeholder's consultation meetings planned for dissemination of emergency action plans which is a non-structural measure.
-The proposed structural Rehabilitation activities are within the dam compound only, Providing the chute drain works on the downstream side both flanks only involved.
-No desilting work involved in this dam.
-This dam is located in the Reserve forest area and there is no possibility of community interference during the implementation of Rehabilitation work including stack holders consultant meeting.
+Please specify if any possibility of local community interference exist during the implementation of rehabilitation measures; including stakeholder's consultation meetings planned for dissemination of emergency action plans which is a non-structural measure.
+The proposed structural Rehabilitation activities are within the dam premises only.
+Removal of deposited silt at a minimum quantity involved in this dam.
+This dam is located in the Reserved Forest area and there is no possibility of community interference during the implementation of Rehabilitation work including stakeholder's consultation meeting.
 2. Is there any unsettled issues (legacy) related to displacement or resettlement, pending since time of dam construction?
 If yes, please give a brief detail.
 The dam is located in the Reserve forest area; there were no displacement and resettlement issues during construction.
 3. Any unauthorized encroachers or squatters living within the dam premise?
 If yes, are these not a threat for dam security and dam premise, any official action taken in the past, does the state government have legalized these squatters and these have full right in the property of dam authorities.
 No encroachers (or) squatters within the dam premises so far.
 4. What is the proposed institutional arrangement to deal the Environment and Social activities within the scheme i.e. inhouse team of experts/hired agency or individual experts?
 Dealing of Environmental and social activity by CWC environmental experts.
 5. Who will be in charge of E&S related activities at dam site and at SPMU level?
 Dam site: Executive Engineer/Civil/DRIP/Kundah SPMU: Executive Engineer/Civil/DRIP/Madurai 6.
 How do communities contact dam officials?
 Is there any existing mechanism known to communities to contact dam officials (through telephone/mobile/e-mail/official website?
 Through telephone and mobile.
-7. What is existing mechanism to communicate with downstream communities/public on unregulated releases of water during high flood time siren/written communication to district authorities/ telephone/mobile/text By siren.
+7. What is existing mechanism to communicate with downstream communities/public on unregulated releases of water during high flood time siren/written communication to district authorities/ telephone/mobile/text messages or any other mode of communication?
 Written Communication to the District Collector.
 Advance intimation to the public/ downstream communities through mobile.